 What are the differences between fixed and variable interest rates?

 Another important step in the homeowners' journey is deciding what type of interest rate works best for you.

 One of the key decisions you'll need to make is whether to go with a fixed rate or variable rate.
 When deciding between a fixed or variable rate, you'll need to decide which one works for your lifestyle and how comfortable you are with the fact that your interest rate could change during the term of your mortgage.

-A fixed interest rate means the interest rate is "fixed" for the mortgage term.
+A fixed interest rate means your interest rate will remain the same throughout your mortgage term.
 Your rate won't change during the term, and neither will the amount of your principal and interest payments.
 If you're a first-time homebuyer and are looking to know exactly how much to budget for your mortgage payment for the duration of your mortgage term, a fixed rate mortgage could be a good option.

 With a variable interest rate, the interest rate can fluctuate.
 At TD, your principal and interest payments will stay the same for the term, but if the TD Mortgage Prime Rate goes down, more of your payment will go towards the principal.
 If the TD Mortgage Prime Rate goes up, more will go towards interest.

-When interest rates increase, the principal and interest amount may no longer cover the interest charged on the mortgage.
+At TD, when interest rates increase, the principal and interest amount may no longer cover the interest charged on the mortgage.
 The interest rate this occurs at is called the Trigger Rate.
 Learn more about trigger rates here.